 Helpful Organizing Activity Planner

 A Franklin Planner is just too much for the majority of people with ADD/ADHD.
-That's why these simple ADD and organizing planners activity planners can help.
-They are simple, creative (and less expensive) ways to help manage your activities:
+That's why a simple ADD organizing planners, activity planner or a letter folder planner can help.
+They are simple, creative and a much less expensive way to help manage your activities.
+See details below.

 ADD and Organizing